fastlane/fastlane/README.md

 ##### [Like this tool?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/krausefx)

-After ```snapshot``` successfully created new screenshots, it will generate a beautiful html file to get a quick overview of all screens:
+After `snapshot` successfully created new screenshots, it will generate a beautiful HTML file to get a quick overview of all screens:

 ![assets/htmlPagePreviewFade.jpg](assets/htmlPagePreviewFade.jpg)

 ## Why?
-This gem automatically switches the language and device type and runs the automation script to take all screenshots.
+This tool automatically switches the language and device type and runs UI Tests for every combination.

 ### Why should I automate this process?

 - It takes **hours** to take screenshots
 - It is an integration test: You can test for UI elements and other things inside your scripts
 - Be so nice, and provide new screenshots with every App Store update.
 Your customers deserve it